DARPA ACTUV Conception - Late 2015

-Lastly, as noted in Aviation week, the ACTUV will not perform organic ASW search functions, but will instead rely on other ASW assets and intel to cue its tracking opportunities.
+Lastly, the ACTUV will not perform organic ASW search functions, but will instead rely on other ASW assets and intel to cue its tracking opportunities.
 Once acquired, the vessel will use “onboard acoustic, electro-optical, radar and lidar sensors to acquire and follow its submarine target.”

 If it proves successful, the ultimate benefit of an ACTUV follow-on is therefore that it will free up more expensive assets to do other things.
 As configured, an engagement would require integration with a weapon-delivery platform, most practically an aircraft.
 However, like the predator, which made its debut as a strictly ISR platform, a future iterations could quite conceivably carry their own weapons.
 The ACTUV is a program to keep an eye on.

 Reposted with permission from The Center for International Maritime Security.comments powered by Disqus